This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What will happen during the x-ray?

 Your baby will be placed on a table and positioned depending on which body area needs an x-ray.
-The rest of your baby's body will be covered to protect him from the x-ray beam.
+The rest of your baby's body will be covered to protect him or her from the x-ray beam.
 You may need to leave the room while the pictures are taken.

 What are the risks of an x-ray?